 Exercises To Induce Labor

 Have you ever heard someone mention walking the baby out?
 Exercise is known as a great tool to help kickstart labor.
-Squats, lunges and walking all help!
+Squats, lunges and walking all help when it comes to inducing labor naturally!

 I went into labor with my first at 40+6 after taking a bunch of long walks in the days leading up to it and doing some super deep sumo squats.